miniatimat/RISK_Java/README.md

 # GP2 Algorithms and Programing 3: {RISK}

-Trabajo Práctico número 2 de la materia Algoritmos y Programación III de FIUBA Group Project number 2 for the Algorithms and Programing III subject of the faculty of engineering or the Universidad de Buenos Aires (FIUBA)
+Group Project number 2 for subject "Algoritmos y Programación III" of FIUBA Group Project number 2 for the Algorithms and Programing III subject of the faculty of engineering or the Universidad de Buenos Aires (FIUBA)